The Speakwell Team

 Tori Frost

-Principal Speech Pathologist
+Principal Speech Pathologist/Owner

 Tori has over 10 years of experience as a speech pathologist working in both the public and private sectors.
 She has worked with the adult and geriatric population in a variety of settings, including public and private hospitals, residential aged care facilities, and in the community.
 She has worked as a speech pathologist in both Australia and the United States – she is a Certified Practicing Member of Speech Pathology Australia and also holds her ASHA Certificate of Clinical Competence.
 She has supervised Speech Pathology graduate students in the acute care setting in the United States.
 Tori completed her education in the United States, earning her Bachelor’s Degree from Michigan State University (Go Spartans!) and her Master’s Degree from the University of Redlands.
+Tori took on ownership of Speakwell Clinic in 2023 and values the work the team provide to the aged care and community settings.

 Nicole Leggett